Asian and Global Stock Markets Rally on Year-End Optimism: What It Means for Investors

 Comparison with previous year-end rallies

-Unlike earlier year-end rallies driven by aggressive stimulus or speculative liquidity surges, the current upswing reflects normalization rather than expansion.
+Unlike earlier year-end rallies driven by aggressive stimulus or speculative liquidity surges, the current upswing reflects a return to normal levels rather than aggressive expansion.
 Balance sheets are stronger, leverage is more contained, and regulatory oversight is tighter than during pre-2008 or pandemic-era rallies.

 Risk assessment: near-term and longer horizon